fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 ## Building a Brand

-The 10DLC (10-digit long code) registration process involves verifying your organization with SMS network providers.
+The 10DLC (10-digit long code) registration process involves verifying your organization's identity with SMS network providers.
 To get your organization verified, you build an organization profile as your ‘Brand’ in the Teams admin center.

 In the Teams Admin Center, navigate to ***Voice*** > ***Service configuration*** > ***SMS*** > ***Step 1: Create brand***.
 Select **Create brand / Updated brand / View details** to open a right-side configuration slide-out and populate the fields with your company’s information.